nuvo/emq_exporter/README.md

 2. Using a file

-The file should be json formatted and contain the following structure:
+The file should be json formatted and contain the following fields:

 ```json
 {